Bernie Sanders on Black Rights

 If black Americans made the same amount of money as white Americans, would economic inequality issues affecting blacks be resolved?

 Not quite.
-Black Americans would still face other economic inequality.
-For example, a Yale study found that, when shopping for a vehicle at a used-car dealership, black participants were quoted prices about $700 higher than that of the white participants.
+Black Americans would still face other economic inequalities.
+For example, a Yale study found that when shopping for a vehicle at a used-car dealership, black participants were quoted prices about $700 higher than that of the white participants.
 And when bargaining, dealers were less likely to come down on the price.